dss-extensions/dss-extensions/python_apis.md

 TODO:
 - insert links to relevant official PDFs
 - decide when to include benchmarks, and which ones (versions and so on)
-- general tips, such as performance notes
+- performance notes: add notes about specific DSS Extensions features -->
--->

 OpenDSS can be used and controlled through many different approaches.
 Using Python together with the OpenDSS allows using thousands of packages in the Python ecosystem.
 This was the main motivator for the inception of the DSS Extensions project.